 Welcome to the Cruwys/Cruse/Cruise/Crewes worldwide DNA project.
 Anyone with any of the many variations of the surname listed above is invited to participate.
 The project was set up on 26th September 2007.
-We now have project members living in nine different countries: England, Ireland, Scotland, France, America, Australia, Canada, South Africa and Thailand.
+We now have project members living in eleven different countries: England, Colombia, Ireland, Scotland, France, America, Australia, Canada, South Africa, New Zealand and Thailand.
 A substantial number of major lines are now represented, thus increasing the likelihood of a match.
 Outline pedigrees for all the project participants can be found on the results page.

 For the purposes of the DNA project we are using the Y-DNA test, which tells you about your direct male line, that is, your father, your father's father, your father's father's father, and so on back in time.
 To participate in the test you should therefore be a male with one of the surnames shown.
 If you believe there is a CRUWYS, CRUSE, CREWES or variant in your direct male line, although you have a different surname, you are also welcome to participate.
 If you are female, you will need to ask your brother, father, uncle, cousin or other male relative to take a test on your behalf.
 We are using the 37-marker test which is usually sufficient to confirm matches within a genealogical timeframe.
 If you are seeking matches with other surnames or are interested in exploring your deep ancestry you should order the 67-marker test.